 Insulating Pipe Supports is more challenging than insulating pipe.
 The reason is pipe Insulation is not required to bear the load of the pipe.
 With pipe Support, the load of the pipe must be supported.
 The reason this is challenging is that insulation efficiency tends to be inversely related to compressive strength.
 The table below shows the K-Value or thermal conductivity of a variety of materials.

 The challenge with insulation and compressive strength is that molecules are transmitters of energy.
 As the graphic on left below, collisions between molecules are what allow the transfer of energy.
 Hence, the density of molecules, in general, allows for greater transmission of thermal energy.
 This is why a vacuum is a perfect insulator as it offers no molecules which can be used to transfer thermal energy.
-The graphic on the right shows how the K-Value is used to calculate the level of thermal energy that will be transferred through a given material.

 In addition to insulation limiting the thermal energy transferred to the pipe support or structure, exposed steel loses thermal energy to air.
 For example, the chart below heat loss from steel pipe based on the pipe dimension and temperature difference between the pipe and air.
 Under MSS Code, steel supports lose 100 degrees F per inch as measures from the outer wall of the pipe.